 I look up to see Dad crossing a beautiful deep blue breaking wave that is well overhead and feathering a rainbow of vivid color behind him.
 He drags his foot off the tail of his Simmons Foam Sandwich to make a sweeping bottom turn and lets out a loud hoot as he sails by me, drawing a straight line across the face of the crystalline water.
 It is a sight to behold.
 My dad, ripping across an eight-foot wall on a 1940s vintage balsa surfboard.
 I howl at him, “Yeehaw!”

-Behind him, seven blazing-white pelicans with blue-tipped wings appear in perfect formation, gliding just above the lip of the next wave.
-They are telling me this is my wave!
-Swiveling my board around in eager anticipation, I push off, and suddenly am flying down the smooth face of a double overhead peak.
-The pelicans sweep into view, marking that my time has come.
+Behind him, seven blazing-white pelicans with gold-tipped wings appear in perfect formation, gliding just above the lip of the next wave.
+They are telling me “this is my wave!”
+Swiveling my board around in eager anticipation, I push off, and suddenly am flying down the smooth face of a double overhead wall of brilliant clear water.
+The pelicans sweep into view, marking that my time to surf in heaven has come.

 I stand up and realize my balance is solid, and my feet are gripping my board, as if with booties.
 There’s no fear of falling.
 I howl praises to God,